University of Nebraska Medical Center

-The University of Nebraska Medical Center (UNMC) is a public academic health science center in Omaha, Nebraska.
+The University of Nebraska Medical Center (UNMC) is a public academic health science center in Omaha, Nebraska, United States.
 Founded in 1869 and chartered as a private medical college in 1881, UNMC became part of the University of Nebraska System in 1902.
 Rapidly expanding in the early 20th century, the university founded a hospital, dental college, pharmacy college, college of nursing, and college of medicine.
 It later added colleges of public health and allied health professions.
-One of Omaha's top employers, UNMC has an annual budget of $841.6 million for 2020 to 2021, and an economic impact of $4.8 billion.
+One of Omaha's top employers, UNMC had an annual budget of $1.066 billion for 2025 to 2026 and an economic impact of $5.9 billion.

 History

-A private medical college was founded in Omaha by the state legislature in 1869 and chartered in 1881 as the Omaha Medical College.
-It became part of the University of Nebraska system in 1902.
-A university hospital opened in 1917.
-In 1968, the University of Nebraska united its health sciences, forming the University of Nebraska Medical Center campus.
-In 1991, a technology transfer office was created, known as UNeMed.
-In 1997, the UNMC hospital merged with the nearby Bishop Clarkson Hospital to become what was later renamed Nebraska Medicine.
+The University of Nebraska Medical Center was formed in 1869 as the Omaha Medical College.
+The college was organized as a training school by several Nebraskan physicians and was originally private.
+The college was officially chartered in 1881.
+Omaha Medical College officially joined the University of Nebraska system in 1902.
+Under the University of Nebraska, the college grew, adding a dental college in 1903, a pharmacy college in 1908, and a nursing college in 1917.
+That same year, the college formed a hospital on campus, which later opened in 1919.

+In 1968, medicine, nursing, dentistry and pharmacy operations were all consolidated by the system to form the University of Nebraska Medical Center.
+In 1997, the university hospital merged with Bishop Clarkson Memorial Hospital, then-affiliate of Clarkson College.
+The resulting entity was the Nebraska Health System, now known as Nebraska Medicine, to which the university is affiliated with.
+The following year, the university and hospital opened the 14-story Lied Transplant Center, which at 230 feet (70 m) tall, is the twelfth tallest building in Omaha.